This page is now out of date and will soon be replaced with a separate website. But it gives a clue about the Tinzibitane project.

 Yes.
 The Tuareg have high moral standards - they are self-sufficient desert nomads with centuries of experience in desert trading and camel transport, and their word is their bond.
+It's a matter of honour.
 Their auditors are Allah and their tribal goddesses.
 They don't like asking for help, but they are in a dire situation and, to improve their prospects longterm, they need to invest in their children.
 So I feel happy and good supporting them.

 Personally, I trust Anim and the chief of Tinzibitane.
 I carefully choose causes on the basis of the people and their capacity to carry out their side of the deal, not just on the worthiness of the cause - this I have learned over the years and, working voluntarily, this is the only way I can work effectively.
 Anim is good at providing me with the information and photos I need to raise funds and moral support for them.

 I commend these people to you.
 They will do what they say and do it well.
 I hope you trust me to get things right.
 If you don't know me, then click here to get a bit of my humanitarian history.
 I do this voluntarily: my reward is the joy of seeing crisis-ridden people revive, restore their lives and move forward.
 These people pray for me too: that is a very great blessing.

 Thank you so much for reading this page.